 Asbestos in this type of material is classed as “non-friable” which basically means it’s not easily broken/damaged, which would allow it to release fibres.
 It’s when cutting, sanding or disturbing damaged floor tiles that can result in the release of asbestos fibres.
 If inhaled over a long period of time, asbestos fibres can cause illnesses such as lung cancer, asbestosis or mesothelioma.

-Who’s at risk from exposure to asbestos floor tiles?
+Who’s at risk from its exposure?

 On a day-to-day basis, working in a building with some asbestos floor tiles should not be an issue as long as they’re in good condition.
 However people working directly with the materials could become exposed, such as: